Generic selectors

 Once you have identified different factors that impacted your study, think about how you might be able to overcome these issues in the coming semesters so you can meet your progress requirements.

-Look for different services that might help you to achieve your plan.
-For example, if you had difficulties in writing essays, consider enrolling in a course at the Learning Hub and submit evidence of enrolment with your Show Cause letter.
-This will demonstrate to the faculty that you have identified what was impacting your academic progress and you have taken necessary steps to address the issues.
+Look for different services that might help you achieve your plan.
+For example, if you had difficulties writing essays, consider enrolling in a course at the Learning Hub and submit evidence of enrolment with your Show Good Cause letter.
+This will demonstrate to the faculty that you have identified what was impacting your academic progress and have taken necessary steps to address the issues.

-If you have actively participated in Stage 1 activities such as going to the workshops or meeting an academic adviser, you should also mention this in your response.
+If you have actively participated in Stage 1 activities such as attending workshops or meeting an academic adviser, you should also include this in your response.

 Step 4

-Gather documentation to support your points in your letter.
+Gather documentation to support your letter.
 Supporting documents may include letters from medical practitioners, counsellors or your employer.
-When you reference your supporting documents in your Show Cause letter, you need to clearly explain the relevance of the document.
+When you reference your supporting documents in your Show Good Cause letter, you need to clearly explain the relevance of the document.
 If you don’t have any support documents to submit, you may consider completing a statutory declaration.

 Step 5

-Write your Show Cause response using our template as a guide.
+Write your Show Good Cause response using our template as a guide.
 If you feel confident in your letter, you can submit your finalised letter along with any additional support documents.
-If you want confidential assistance from a professional caseworker to review your draft, contact us.
-Send a copy of your Show Cause notice, your draft Show Cause letter saved as a Word document, and all supporting documents you may have to help@supra.usyd.edu.au.
+If you want confidential assistance from one of our professional caseworkers to review your draft, contact us.
+Send a copy of your Show Good Cause notice, your draft Show Good Cause letter saved as a Word document, and all supporting documents to us via our contact form.

-Once you have submitted your Show Cause response, make sure to keep a copy of it.
-A result will be provided generally within 2–3 weeks.
-It is important to remember that until the faculty makes a decision on your response, you remain an enrolled student.
+Make sure you keep a copy of your Show Good Cause response after you submit it.
+A result will generally be provided within 2–3 weeks.
+It is important to remember that until the faculty makes a decision, you remain an enrolled student.
 You must continue attending classes and studying as normal.

-Some students fail to meet their progress requirements because they struggled to manage their study load or did not perform well in exams, and don’t believe these are good reasons to show cause.
+Some students fail to meet their progress requirements because they struggled to manage their study load or did not perform well in exams, and don’t believe these are a good explanation to include in a Show Good Cause response.

 Our advice is to explain in detail the academic issues that affected you throughout the semester.
-Discuss any strategies you used to deal with your issues through the semester, such as attending workshops, talking to tutors and professors.
+Discuss any strategies you used to deal with these issues, such as attending workshops, or talking to your tutors and professors.
 The second half of your letter should demonstrate how you will overcome these issues.
-You could include here an academic plan, health plan, lifestyle changes, and workshops at the Learning Hub.
+You could include an academic plan, health plan, plans to make lifestyle changes, and workshops you intend to enrol in with the Learning Hub.

-Yes, you should respond and attempt to show cause even if you do not want to continue in your current course.
-Failure to respond to a Show Cause letter will lead to exclusion from the course, which might affect your chances of gaining entry back into the University of Sydney or other universities in future.
-In Australia when you apply for entry to a university course you will usually be required to declare whether you have been previously excluded from a course of study.
+You should respond and attempt to show cause even if you do not want to continue in your current course.
+Failure to respond to a Show Good Cause letter will lead to exclusion from the course, which might affect your chances of gaining entry back into the University of Sydney or other universities in future.
+When you apply for entry to a university course in Australia you will usually be required to declare whether you have been previously excluded from a course of study.

-If you’re an international student on a student visa, be sure to check and understand the visa implications of failing to show good cause.
-If you are not successful in showing good cause the University is required to contact the Department of Home Affairs, and this will lead to cancellation of student visas.
+If you’re an international student on a student visa, be sure to check and understand the visa implications of failing to Show Good Cause.
+If you are not successful in your show cause response, the University is required to contact the Department of Home Affairs, which will lead to cancellation of student visas.

 If you need visa advice you can contact us, our Legal Service can help.

-If you only need information you can consult with the University’s international student compliance officers by emailing student.compliance@sydney.edu.au or calling 1800 SYD UNI (1800 793 864).
+If you only need information you can consult the University’s international student compliance officers: phone 1800 SYD UNI (1800 793 864) or email student.compliance@sydney.edu.au.

-After you submit your Show Cause letter, your faculty will inform you of the outcome.
-One of the three following outcomes are possible:
+After you submit your Show Good Cause letter, your faculty will inform you of the outcome.
+There are 3 possible outcomes:

 1. You have shown good cause and are permitted to continue in your course.